dailystory/docs/articles/text-messages/index.md

 As you type your message, you will also see helpful information under your message update with the number of characters and segments your message uses.

+Within the message of your Text Message you can also use [Personalization](/Personalization/) tokens and conditions to target the content to each recipient.

 Finally, Save the Text Message.

 Once the Text Message is saved you can also [schedule when](#send-a-text-message) and to whom the Text Message is sent to.
 The Text Message is also now available to add to a campaign's workflow.